 Fig trees should start producing fruit after 3-5 years.
 They can continue bearing fruit for 50 years or more if the tree is thriving.
 Many fig varieties bear two crops per year; the first "breba" crop typically ripens in May or June, and the main crop matures from the end of July to early November.

 Many factors will affect the productivity of your fig tree.
-If a tree isn’t established enough, its fruit may be small, acidic, or never ripen fully.
+If a tree isn't well established its fruit may be small, acidic, or never ripen fully.
 Often growers will remove the first crop from a newly planted tree to give it more time to establish a healthy root system and growing habit.

 How Long Until a Fig Tree Starts Bearing Fruit?